2i2c-org/team-compass/projects/managed-hubs/incidents.md

 2. **Reassign the incident on PagerDuty** to the new commander.
 This should produce a message in the slack channel for this event, thus communicating this change to the rest of the team.

+## Post-incident action items

+After the incident is over, we *must* prioritize any action items that prevent this kind of incident at the same level as a contract deliverable, and attempt to bring it into the next sprint.
+While we can't guarantee there shall be no outages, we must do everything we can to prevent known causes of outages from recurring.

+It's the tech lead's responsibility to shape an absolute minimum sized task to mitigate the issue that caused this incident, and the responsibility of the tech lead & engineering manager to advocate for bringing it in during the next sprint.

 ## Key terms

 ```{glossary}